Deuteronomy 29:1

 The covenant made in Moab is not Moses' private reflection but the Lord's commanded covenant renewal, added to Horeb so Israel will enter the land under clear covenant accountability.

-1 These are the words of the covenant which Yahweh commanded Moses to make with the children of Israel in the land of Moab, in addition to the covenant which he made with them in Horeb.
+1 These are the words of the covenant that the LORD commanded Moses to make with the Israelites in the land of Moab, in addition to the covenant He had made with them at Horeb.

 The covenant made in Moab is not Moses' private reflection but the LORD's commanded covenant renewal, added to Horeb so Israel will enter the land under clear covenant accountability.